Peter Bangs Vej: Notable buildings and residents

 The building Sarepta designed by Carl Lendorf (No. 8) and Teba (No. 10), both from the 1880s and located on the other side of the street, were also built of Diakonissestiftelsen.
 They have now been converted into the daycare Marthagården with a distinctive modern extension by Landager Arkitekter in 2013–14.
 To the rear of the two buildings stands the Postmodern, round headquarters of the Danish Union of Librarians.
 It was designed by Knud Munk.

 The White Houses, situated a little further out, is a building society development originally built for workers at Frederiksberg Gasworks in the 1890s.
 The architect was Gotfred Tvede.
 Lindevang Church (No. 69) is from 1825 to 1830 and was designed by Thomas Havning and Anton Frederiksen.

 Fisker & Nielsen's former factory site was redeveloped between 2002 and 2008 and is now known as Nimbusparken (Peter Bangs Vej 30/ H. V. Nyholms Vej).
 It contains a mixture of residential and commercial buildings and reuses some of the old industrial buildings.
 The Danish Association of Masters and PhDs is based in the building directly on the street (No. 30).

 Kjøbenhavns Boldklub's extensive sports complex at Peter Bangs Vej is the primary training grounds of F.C.
 Copenhagen.
 The site also included the listed multi-purpose venue K.B.
 Hallen venue from 1938 but it was destroyed in a fire in 2011.
 Christensen & Co has won a competition to build a new KB-Hallen to a new design inspired by the old building.

 Parks and open spaces

 Several green spaces are located along the street.
 Lindevangsparken is located just north of the park.
 It was created and 1932 and has an area of 33,000 square metres, making it the largest and oldest municipal park in Frederiksberg.
 The much larger and older Frederiksberg Park and Søndermarken are state-owned.
 The Damhus Lake and adjoining Damhus Meadow in Vanløse is located just west of the street.

 Transport

 Peter Bangs Vej station is located on the Frederikssund radial of the S-train network and is served by the C trains.
-KB Hallen station is located on the Ring Line between Hellerup and Ny Ellebjerg and is served by F.
+KB Hallen station is located on the Ring Line between Hellerup and Ny Ellebjerg and is served by the F service.

-The Inner Ring Route of Copenhagen's super bikeway network passes Diakonissestiftelsen on tis way from Emdrup to Valby.
+The Inner Ring Route of Copenhagen's super bikeway network passes Diakonissestiftelsen on its way from Emdrup to Valby.